miltoncandelero/pixi-elementals/source/includes/_11-recipes-manager.md

     constructor() {
         super();

-        // Inside assets.ts we have a line that says `{ name: "Clampy from assets.ts!", url: "./clampy.png" }`
+        // Inside assets.ts we have a line that says `"Clampy from assets.ts!": "./clampy.png",`
         this.clampy = Sprite.from("Clampy from assets.ts!");

         this.clampy.anchor.set(0.5);